oinanoanalysis/h5oina/H5OINAFile.md

 :label: New in version 5.0

-The Electron Image Data Group may also contain a Feature group and the following datasets based on the morphological measurements during particle analysis.
+The Electron Image Data Group may also contain a Feature group with the following datasets based on the morphological measurements during particle analysis.

 **Dataset Name** | **Mandatory** | **HDF5 Type** | **Dimension (row, column)** | **Comment**
 --- | --- | --- | --- | ---